OPEN FRAME MONITOR

 • PCAP: multi-touch support for most modern HMI interfaces

-• No-touch: display only, when touch is not needed
+• No-touch: display-only configuration when touch input is not required

 Contact method